Cycling Lake Annecy © French Moments

 Castle of Duingt, Lake Annecy © French Moments

 The car-free two-way cycle path (“Voie Verte”) links Annecy to Ugine and follows a disused railway line.
-At times you’ll enter old railway tunnels.
-At the end of the lake (Doussard), you have the option to cycle back to Annecy on the other side of the lake (via Talloires, Menthon) or go back the way you came.
+At times, you’ll enter old railway tunnels.
+At the end of the lake (Doussard), you can cycle back to Annecy on the other side (via Talloires, Menthon) or return the way you came.

-However, at the moment parts of the route between Bout-du-Lac and Menthon will take you on the main road (completion of the entire cycle path around the lake is planned by the end of 2020).
-So if you go this way be careful of traffic, particularly when Summer is in full swing.
+However, at the moment, parts of the route between Talloires and Menthon will take you on the main road (completion of the entire cycle path around the lake is planned by the end of 2020).
+So if you go this way, be careful of traffic, especially when summer is in full swing.

 This section is not as flat as the other side.
-Between Talloires and Menthon there is a short steep climb of three bends but with a durable touring bike, you’ll be fine.
-If you are not in the mood for any hills then I recommended you start the opposite end from the East shore (Veyrier, Menthon, Talloires) and do the itinerary backwards which is not quite as steep.
+Between Talloires and Menthon, there is a short, steep climb of three bends, but with a durable touring bike, you’ll be fine.
+If you are not in the mood for any hills, then I recommend you start the opposite end from the East shore (Veyrier, Menthon, Talloires) and do the itinerary backwards, which is not quite as steep.

 Cycling Lake Annecy: Key facts

-• This circuit is great for cyclists that prefer flatter roads.
+• This circuit is great for cyclists who prefer flatter roads.

 • It is approximately 43km long with an elevation of 464m.